How the EKO yarns are manufactured

-In December 2022, we visited the factory that produces the EKO yarns (which we sell here in our webshop).
-We learned a lot and want to share more about that process with you, so below you can read more facts about the manufacturing process!
+In December 2022, we visited the factory that manufactures the EKO yarns (which we sell here in our webshop).
+We learned a lot and would love to share more about that process with you, so below you can read more facts about how the manufacturing process works!

-If you look closely at EKO yarns, you will see that they have been made from "small yarns" that have been knitted together with a machine.
-Depending on the type of yarn, the knitting will be different, but the basic material is always the same.
+If you look carefully at the EKO yarns, you will see that these have been made from "small yarns" that have been knitted together with a machine.
+Depending on what kind of yarn it is, the knitting will be different, but the basic material is always the same.
 This yarn comes from a factory in Italy that collects leftovers from clothing production all over the world and turns this large textile mass into yarn.

-The yarn gets its color when the pulp is mixed together.
+The yarn gets its color when the mass is mixed together

-The yarn gets its color already when the textile pulp is mixed together, before it is made into yarn.
-Thus, the process does not require dyeing afterwards.
-The raw material is also certified with the OEKO-TEX Standard 100 certificate, which means that it has been tested and should not contain chemicals that are dangerous to the environment, humans or animals.
+The yarn gets its color already when the textile mass is mixed together, before it is made into yarn.
+In this way, the process does not require any staining afterwards.
+The raw material is also certified with the OEKO-TEX Standard 100 certificate, which means that it has been tested and must not contain chemicals that are dangerous for the environment, people or animals.

 The rolls arrive at the factory

-The yarn rolls that come to the factory weigh about 10 kg each and are thus the rolls that are then woven / knitted together into finished macramé and crochet yarn.
+The yarn rolls that arrive at the factory weigh about 10kg each and are therefore the rolls that are then woven / knitted together into finished macrame and crochet yarn.

 The machine knits the yarn together

-The machines that create EKO yarns consist of small needles, similar to crochet needles, that knit the yarn together.
-The process and machines look slightly different for different types of yarn.
-In this picture, EKO Medium is being produced.
+The machines that create the EKO yarns consist of small needles, similar to crochet hooks, which knit the yarn together.
+The process and machines look a little different for different types of yarn.
+In this picture, EKO Medium is manufactured.

 The finished yarn

-The finished yarn is collected in large rolls, which are then again made into the right size.
-The yarns come to us directly from the factory, and are distributed from our warehouse in Bengtsfors.
+The finished yarn is gathered into large rolls, which are then again made to the correct size.
+The yarn comes to us directly from the factory, and is distributed from our warehouse in Bengtsfors.

-Do you have questions about the yarns?
-Get in touch with us!
+Do you have questions about the yarn?
+Please contact us!

 Visit MYO on instagram or send an email to hello@makeyourown.se